-Active Temperature Control (ATC) Technology
+Active Temperature Control Technology (ATC)

 Patented Active Temperature Control (ATC) provides non-contact temperature sensing for active measurement and control of the upper testing surface.
 A Platinum Resistance Thermometer (PRT) is housed within the special ATC draw rod.
 This PRT is positioned in intimate contact with the center of the upper measurement surface.
-The temperature signal is then transmitted wirelessly to the instrument controller enabling direct control and feedback based on the actual upper plate temperature.
-Because the upper plate temperature is measured and controlled directly, the system has many advantages over traditional systems which require the sample temperature to be inferred from complex calibration procedures and offset tables.
+The temperature signal is transmitted to a micro PCB in the knob, from which the temperature reading is transmitted through a non-contact mechanism to the rheometer head assembly.
+This temperature reading enables direct control of the actual upper plate temperature.
+Because the upper plate temperature is measured and controlled directly, the system has many advantages over traditional systems.
+These advantages include: more responsive control, no vertical temperature gradients, and no need for inferring actual temperature from complex calibration procedures and offset tables.
 Together with the PRT in the lower plate, real-time control of both plates allows temperature to be changed at both surfaces at the same rate for true temperature ramp profiles.